hamishwillee/hamishwillee.github.io/_posts/2014-06-03-welcome-to-my-jekyll-blog.markdown

 * You're responsible for your own backup.
 Storing your site on a Github repository is a good solution.
 * Blog text is not spell-checked or grammar-checked by default using gedit on Ubuntu.
 Note to self - find a good spell checker!

-Some of the problems above have been reduced by frameworks like [Octopress](http://octopress.org/), which have support for themeing and a community of theme-creators.
+Some of the problems above have been reduced by frameworks like [Octopress](http://octopress.org/), which have support for theming and a community of theme-creators.

 # Brief overview of the options